 Paola Antonelli, Senior Curator of Architecture and Design and Director of Research & Development at The Museum of Modern Art, is the person entrusted as the main curator of this edition of the event.
 As a matter of fact, this whole yearly initiative is an important forum for reflecting on the changes in the design area, as well as how these changes are affecting our contemporary society.
 This period will be a chance of exchange of ideas among the international design community, including architects, artists, institutions, universities, organizations, and many more aficionados of this area.

-This year’s theme for this edition of La Triennale di Milano will be titled “Broken Nature: Design Takes on Human Survival”.
-This edition will study the state of the strands that connect human beings to the natural environment.
-It will be an initiative which will invite many young designers as well as interested participants to engage in a collective reflection on this matter.
+The 2019 theme of La Triennale di Milano was titled “Broken Nature: Design Takes on Human Survival”.
+That edition studied the state of the strands that connect human beings to the natural environment.
+It was an initiative that invited many young designers as well as interested participants to engage in a collective reflection on this matter.

-Themes such as Restorative Design, Magic Pragmatism, Complex Systems and Long-Term Attitudes will bring forward an example on how to repair and reconstitute our species’ bonds with the systems our world (both around and within us).
-To accomplish this goal the curatorial team will be picking up some good examples of design approaches that seek to encourage a multifaceted and comprehensive reading of the issues that are in discussion.
+Themes such as Restorative Design, Magic Pragmatism, Complex Systems and Long-Term Attitudes bring an example on how to repair and reconstitute our species’ bonds with the systems our world (both around and within us).
+To accomplish this goal the curatorial team picked up some good examples of design approaches that seek to encourage a multifaceted and comprehensive reading of the issues that are in discussion.
 These matters were already in discussion during January in New York City (see the video above).